 “Derealization or derealisation (sometimes abbreviated as DR) is an alteration in the perception or experience of the external world so that it seems unreal.
 Other symptoms include feeling as though one’s environment is lacking in spontaneity, emotional colouring, and depth.” en.wikipedia.org/wiki/Derealization

-I remember laying in the sofa drinking from my baby bottle (mind that I stopped using my baby bottle at the age of 7).
+I remember laying on the sofa drinking from my baby bottle (mind that I stopped using my baby bottle at the age of 7).
 So I was probably 7 or younger at that time and—it just hit me.
 I looked at my Mother and I asked myself, “Is that, my mom?”
 I know her.
 But I feel like I don’t.
 I look around me, everything is in slow-motion and it feels like I’m in a “dream”.
 I look at my hand and everything around me.
 It is there.
 But I cannot seem to feel or register in my mind that I see them.

-One of my most memorable experience was when I was with my best friend in High School.
+One of my most memorable experience was when I was with my best friend in high school.
 We went to a department store to buy our school project supplies when all of a sudden it hit me.
 Everything was in slow-motion, all I can hear are slurred words, it feels like I’m floating, and everything is a blur.
 I keep on telling her that it feels like I’m dreaming.

 I tried to touch the things around me to feel something, but I don’t seem to feel anything.
 I look at things but it doesn’t feel like I’m looking at anything.
 I know it doesn’t make sense.
 But at that time, the world and everything around me did not make sense either.